 - International Day Against Nuclear Tests

 - National Lemon Juice Day

-Pass out packs of playing cards to the men as you teach them different types of card shuffling on this According to Hoyle Day, a day promoting games to be played according to the rules.
+Teach the men how to play the card game Snap on this According to Hoyle Day, a day promoting games to be played according to the rules.

 - Birthday: Kitty Wells, American country singer who was the first woman to have a number one hit on the country charts (1919)

 - First White House presidential baby was born to President Grover Cleveland (1893)